 Philadelphia Teacher Residency Program: What to Expect

-Benefits of the program include a salary and generous health benefits from the School District of Philadelphia and a tuition scholarship that covers nearly all tuition and fees.
-Students who complete the program in the 2018 academic year will be guaranteed a teaching position in the school district starting in Fall 2019.
-Successful teacher residents also have the option of continuing their studies at Drexel to add additional certifications or obtain a master’s degree at a substantially reduced tuition rate.
+Benefits of the PTR program include a salary (currently $38,611 for the academic year) and full health benefits as an employee of the School District of Philadelphia, as well as a tuition scholarship (currently $7,500) that covers nearly all tuition and tuition fees for a PA Instructional I teaching credential (currently ≈$10,500).
+Candidates are responsible for the costs associated with the required Praxis Exam(s) [an application requirement for program admission] and any text books/materials required in the coursework.
+Successful completion of the Teacher Residency Program guarantees a teaching position for Fall 2025 by the School District.
+Successful Teacher Residents also have the option of continuing their studies at Drexel (i.e., it is not required albeit encouraged) to add additional certifications or obtain a master’s degree at a substantially reduced tuition rate.

-Residents are committed to teach in Philadelphia schools for at least three (3) years after the residency year of teacher training and preparation.
+PTR Teacher Residents must be committed to teach in Philadelphia schools for at least three (3) years following their Teacher Residency year.

 Praxis II Exams

-If you are accepted for the Philadelphia Teacher Residency teacher certification program at Drexel for June 2018, you will be required to submit (to the School of Education’s Field Placement Office) copies of the following clearances, FBI, PA Criminal History, PA Child Abuse, and the Recognizing and Reporting Child Abuse Training Certificate.
+If you are accepted for the PTR teacher certification program for June 2024, you will be required to submit all required clearances by June 1st, 2024.
+You will be required to submit the following clearances: FBI, PA Criminal History, PA Child Abuse and the Recognizing and Reporting Child Abuse Training Certificate.
 You can learn more about required clearances at the School of Education’s Field Placement Office.

-How to Apply to the Teacher Residency Program at Drexel University
+How to Apply to the Philadelphia Teacher Residency Program at Drexel University

 - Well-written essay